KacyInGitHub/bidshop-sdet-assessment/README.md

 - **Cases** compose Scenes into business test flows and bind their own test data.
 - **Suites** group Cases for execution.
 - **Context** manages static test data and runtime state within each test.
+- **Test data** is separated from test logic and organised around the business scenarios that use it.
+- **Configuration** manages environment-specific settings and shared business rules, such as the API base URL and NZ GST rate.
 - **Fixtures** handle dependency wiring and test lifecycle.

 The main API test covers the core purchase flow from user registration and product selection through cart, order placement, stock validation, and persisted order verification.